 - Once cold, roll it out as thinly as possible and cut it into two dozen 3 inch rounds, gathering up the scraps and re-rolling.

 - Grease the muffin tins lightly and line them with 12 of the rounds.
 Fill these with mincemeat to the level of the edges of the pastry.
 Dampen the edges of the remaining rounds of pastry with water and press them lightly into position to form lids, sealing the edges.
-Brush each one with milk and make 2-3 snips in the tops.
+Brush each one with milk or egg and make 2-3 snips in the tops.
 Bake near the top of the oven for 25-30 minutes until light golden brown.

 - Cool on a wire tray and sprinkle with icing sugar.
 When cool, store in an airtight container.
 Enjoy!